 Henry’s shoes are black calfskin moc-toe loafers with ridged vamps and a thin strap acros the instep connected by two small brass loops.
 Strap loafers were very popular during this era, as even Roger Moore wore Italian horsebit loafers in many of his James Bond films.
 Henry wears his with black ribbed dress socks.

 Henry’s jewelry, once the proud accessories of a mobster at the top of his game, now just look like gaudy reminders of a past life.
 He’s not so much Lucky Luciano as he is your sleazy Uncle Jack from Scarsdale.
 There are rings and bracelets galore, with a gold diamond ring on his right pinky and a gold chain bracelet rubbing up against his watch on his right wrist.
 The only jewelry on his left hand is the gold wedding band worn on his ring finger.

 His watch is actually still pretty nice with a round white diamond-encrusted dial, a plain gold case, and a gold bracelet.
-Since Henry is left-handed, he wears it on the right wrist.
+Left-handed Henry wears his watch on the right wrist as many southpaws do.

 Like Sonny before him, Henry also wears The Mobster: a white ribbed sleeveless undershirt with a gold necklace that suspends a gold Catholic cross from it.
 The only difference, and one we don’t see often, is Henry’s addition of the Star of David on another gold necklace.

 We’ve already talked about the infamously delicious dinner from the prison sequence.
 If your mouth is still watering for another Goodfellas recipe, consider the Hill family’s late night Sunday dinner after Henry’s day of running around under the scrutiny of helicopters: